Degg98/MovieManagerCLI/README.md

 │       ├── movies.json        # Sample movie data in JSON format
 │       └── movies.xml         # Sample movie data in XML format
-├── LICENSE                    # License file specifying the terms under which the project can be used ├── main.py                    # Entry point of the application, initializes and runs the CLI ├── movies                     # Package containing core functionality related to movie management │   ├── __init__.py            # Marks the directory as a Python package
+├── LICENSE                    # License file specifying the terms under which the project can be used ├── setup.py                   # Script used to install the MovieManagerCLI package and its dependencies.
+├── main.py                    # Entry point of the application, initializes and runs the CLI ├── movies                     # Package containing core functionality related to movie management │   ├── __init__.py            # Marks the directory as a Python package